Learn how to become a top woman leader in India with this list of 12 leadership qualities and skills to help women leaders succeed.

 Overcome your fears and limitations, objectively recognize your strengths and appreciate where you have done well.
 Get comfortable with accepting compliments and praise.

 Learn assertiveness skills to say how you feel and stand up for yourself, comfortably and calmly.
 Start promoting yourself strategically, especially with the use of facts and figures that support your achievements.

 12. Mentoring young women leaders

-One of the many potential leadership activities of females in leadership roles is leadership development and leadership talent transmission, which involves mentoring young leaders for success.
+One of the many potential leadership activities of females in leadership roles in leadership development and leadership talent transmission involves mentoring young leaders for success.